hbeybutyan/formality_transformer/README.md

 ## reload model
 --pretrained_emb $PRETRAINED                # cross-lingual embeddings path
---pretrained_out True                       # also pretrain output layers
+--pretrained_out True                       # also pretrain output layers --model_file                                # if specified the file will be loaded instead of checkpoint

 --reload_model ""                           # reload a pre-trained model
 --reload_enc False                          # reload a pre-trained encoder